Author: Adam Simmons

 180Hz PWM artifacts

 The good news is that the vast majority of monitors now use DC (Direct Current) instead of PWM to modulate backlight brightness.
 The backlight does not flicker, even as brightness is lowered, and you wouldn’t see any distinct peaks and troughs using an oscilloscope.
 ‘Flicker-free’ is certainly a term you will be familiar with if you’re in the market for a new monitor, and most monitors now hold this status.
 Even if, as in some cases, it isn’t specifically advertised.
-There is a video accompanying this article, and the section highlighted below demonstrates some methods that can be used to highlight whether PWM is used on a monitor without using an oscilloscope or subjecting some poor flicker-sensitive soul to the monitor.
+There is a video accompanying this article, and this section demonstrates some methods that can be used to highlight whether PWM is used on a monitor without using an oscilloscope or subjecting some poor flicker-sensitive soul to the monitor.
+It can be difficult to measure high frequency PWM (in the kHz range) without using an oscilloscope, however.

 Temporal dithering (FRC – Frame Rate Control)

 FRC (Frame Rate Control) or temporal dithering, as explored by Lagom, describes rapid alternation between a very slightly lighter and very slightly darker variant of a given shade.
-This is done where the shade itself can’t be displayed, for example if the monitor does not have the necessary bit-depth to display that shade.
-The GPU may also add its own dithering stage, allowing a bit depth beyond the capability of the display itself.
-This is especially common under HDR for monitors that natively support 8-bit colour, to allow a 10-bit colour signal to be used.
+This is done where the shade itself can’t be displayed, for example if the monitor does not have the necessary native bit-depth to display that shade.
+Dithering can be added by the panel, by the scaler of the monitor or for bandwidth reasons by the GPU.
+It’s commonly used in some form under HDR, as HDR10 content requires a 10-bit signal and few monitors natively support 10-bit without dithering.
 Dithering can be thought of as a form of flickering, although it is very different to the flickering you get from PWM whereby there are extreme brightness changes of the entire backlight.
 This is a minute luminance change that affects certain shades, so most users will not find this problematic even if they are sensitive to PWM usage.
 This is especially true for the 2-bit dithering stage on ’10-bit’ (8-bit + FRC) monitors, but for most even the dithering on a 6-bit + FRC display is too minor to be visually bothersome.
 Some users still take issue with dithering usage and prefer that it is taken out of the equation, or at least minimised.
+It should be noted that most content under SDR is 8-bit so minimal dithering would be performed by an 8-bit + FRC monitor there anyway.
+If you select 8-bit in the graphics driver (which is the default for Nvidia users) it should shut off the dithering stage.

 Refresh rate and pixel responsiveness